justnonamenoname/lt/readme.md

 Experimental methods for confirming the theory in the research of the brain:
 1) Signal flows for qualia must converge on a single particle
-2) The effect of the lifeticle and information about qualia on the brain
+2) The effect of the lt and information about qualia on the brain
-3) The lifeticle must not be replaced by something else throughout life
+3) The lt must not be replaced by something else throughout life

 The theory is a direct consequence of the organism's structure.
 In researching the brain, one must start from the principle of maximum divisibility, meaning that the brain consists of indivisible particles and that the carrier of consciousness is located somewhere in the brain (see the section on the necessity of the carrier of consciousness).